What is the average UK retirement income?

 Is the average retirement income different for couples?

-Another factor may be that those who are single when retiring are likely to be divorced or separated, which may have had a significant impact on their past finances and their ability to save for retirement.
+- Those who are single when retiring are likely to be divorced or separated, which may have had a significant impact on their past finances and their ability to save for retirement.

 Can I live comfortably on the average retirement income?